mberenbach/mberenbach.github.io/body.md

 ## Walking

-If you're doing the training program, technically you don't need to do this, but I strongly encourage walking as much as you can.
+I strongly encourage moving around casually as much as you can.
 Not jogging, not running, just plain walking.
-It has some nice small health benefits, but again it's not a replacement for the training or nutrition program.
+It is not a replacement for resistance training, but it should feel pleasant, meditative, improve mood, and help recovery from more serious exercise.

+In practice, park farther away from the storefront, take the stairs rather than the elevator, taking a walking 1:1 meeting rather than sitting in a conference room, etc.

 ## Movement and flow

 As we get older, there is a tendency to feel a bit less limber.
 A dynamic movement of some type - could be tai chi, pilates, just doing random bodyweight moves is not a bad idea to keep the blood flowing and loosen up a bit.
 Of course - not to sound like a broken record again - it does not replace the progressive resistance program.

 # The ultimate, super brief cliff notes: